 6. Provide tweetable moments and hashtags

 When you’re trying to encourage audience engagement and participation, you want to make it as easy as possible.
-One easy way you can get your audience participating is by providing hashtags, tweetable moments and Instagram worthy setting.
+One easy way you can get your audience participating is by providing hashtags, tweetable moments, and Instagram worthy setting.
 People just love hashtags.
-It seems like they are always in search for the perfect hashtag.
+It seems like they are always in search of the perfect hashtag.
 What’s more – studies show that hashtag dramatically increases social media engagement.
 Creating and using a unique hashtag is one of the best traceable ways to create hype around your event on social media.
 What’s more – clicking on a hashtag allows people to quickly see everything shared and associated with your event.
 It’s also a great conversation starter and discovery tool.

 Hashtags help to curate and collect all of the social media posts made by the event participants.
 It also helps people see what others at the event are posting about.
 A tweetable moment is a deliberately-said short sentence that summarizes the content being discussed and is the right length for people to quote and post on Twitter.
 This gets the audience posting online and interacting with the event speakers.